open-mmlab/mmtracking/docs/quick_run.md

 1. Train a detector model

-    If you want to train a detector for multiple object tracking or other applications, to be compatablie with MMDetection, you only need to add a line of `USE_MMDET=True` in the config and run it with the same manner in mmdetection.
+    If you want to train a detector for multiple object tracking or other applications, to be compatible with MMDetection, you only need to add a line of `USE_MMDET=True` in the config and run it with the same manner in mmdetection.
     A base example can be found at [faster_rcnn_r50_fpn.py](https://github.com/open-mmlab/mmtracking/blob/master/configs/_base_/models/faster_rcnn_r50_fpn.py).

     Please NOTE that there are some differences between the base config in MMTracking and MMDetection: `detector` is only a submodule of the `model`.